exdx/dcp/README.md

 image, and only then run `docker cp <container-id>` using an unintuitive syntax for selecting what should be copied to the local filesystem.

-dcp is a simple binary that attempts to simplify this workflow.
-A user can simply say `dcp <image-name>` and it can extract the contents of that image onto the local filesystem.
-It can also just print the contents of the image to stdout, and not create any local files.
+dcp is a simple binary that simplifies this workflow.
+A user can simply say `dcp <image-name>` and dcp can extract the contents of that image onto the local filesystem.
+From there, users are free to view and edit the files locally.
+Any OCI-based image is supported.

 ![Demo](demo.gif)